ssardina-agts/agtcity-sarl-mw/README.md

-# SARL Agent Middleware Framework for MAC Agents in the City 2017
+# SARL Middleware for MAC Agents in the City 2017

 This is the SARL Agents in City Middleware infrastructure to control an agent team in the [2017 MAC Agents in City Contest](https://multiagentcontest.org/)